 Smart Insights use-case example

-In this case, we want to use Smart Insights to explain the variance in net revenue of sales for a sports clothing company over two time periods.
+In this case, we want to use Smart Insights to explain the top contributor to the net revenue of sales in Q4, 2018 for a sports clothing company.

 Smart Discovery and Key Influencers